LeonSong1995/gsMap/docs/source/mouse_example.md

 ### 3. generate_ldscore

-**Objective**: By using the gene marker scores from the previous step, GPS assigns a gene specificity score to SNPs by referencing the GTF data.
-Specifically, SNPs are mapped to genes based on their distances to the transcription start site (TSS) and, optionally, SNP-to-gene epigenetic linking maps.
-GPS then uses the specificity scores of SNPs to generate stratified LD scores (S-LD score) for each spot in the ST data.
+**Objective**: By using the gene marker scores from the previous step, gsMap assigns a gene specificity score to SNPs by referencing the GTF data.
+Specifically, SNPs are mapped to genes based on their distances to the transcription start site (TSS) and, optionally, SNP-to-gene epigenetic linking maps. gsMap then uses the specificity scores of SNPs to generate stratified LD scores (S-LD score) for each spot in the ST data.

 **Input**: